MrBlinky/Arduboy-FX-mod-chip/README.md

 ## Arduboy FX Activator

-The Arduboy FX Activator consists of an Arduboy program(sketch) and a Python GUI script to upload this program.
-The Arduboy program will install/update the firmware into the Arduboy FX mod-chip MCU.
-With the firmware installed, this program is is also used to update Arduboy's bootloader.
+The Arduboy FX Activator consists of an Arduboy program(sketch) and a Python GUI script to upload the Arduboy program.
+This program is used to install/update the firmware into the Arduboy FX mod-chip MCU and has some diagnostic options.
+With the firmware installed, this program is also used to update Arduboy's bootloader.

 The python GUI script is graphical tool to easily upload the the Arduboy program to Arduboy and also upload a flash image containing all the games to the flash chip.